tomasgdc/SmartCameraSystem-UE4/README.md

 Then get average rotator in that position otherwise get averga rotator to actors who arer not facing camera.
 ![image](https://user-images.githubusercontent.com/10357361/214293265-36fa0123-999c-4a1d-baf6-cc76b0c3e6ed.png)
 ![image](https://user-images.githubusercontent.com/10357361/214293441-2f87f5a9-c7e0-46a4-8c11-b4732baeb201.png)
+Update new camera position with new camera location we got from cluster and look at rotator were camera should be facing.
 ![image](https://user-images.githubusercontent.com/10357361/214293597-1829e7f2-dc56-4aa3-8acf-145e0c474a69.png)